 - Although we have famous shopping malls, we don’t have large amusement parks.
 But you can always have an alternative for outdoor fun.

 - Housekeeping services are not expensive, but it’s not always available.
 So you might end up taking care of the housekeeping yourself.

-The cost of living in Roxas City is much lower than in big cities in the Philippines.
+The cost of living in Roxas City is much lower than in bigger cities in the Philippines.
 Although you won’t see any significantly tall buildings no matter where you go, you’ll also feel less pressure compared to being in a big city or a crowded place.
-And you will find your destination with relative ease because its interconnecting roads are easy to go around with.
+And you will find your destination with relative ease because the interconnecting roads are easy to go around with.